Industry News

 This means developers will now pay between Sh10,000 and Sh40 million for environmental audits, depending on the risk levels of their projects.

-The removal of the EIA licence processing fee, Nema’s main source of revenue, left the State agency in a terrible cash position – which caused it to reduce its staff count to less than 450 against a required 1,500 personnel.
+The removal of the EIA licence processing fee, Nema’s main source of revenue, left the State agency in a terrible cash position – which caused it to reduce its staff count to less than 450 against the required 1,500 personnel.

 This weakened Nema’s ability to enforce compliance with environmental laws.